Karna Parva: Karna-vadha Parva

-English translations
+Telugu translation

 Karna Parva was composed in Sanskrit.
 Several translations of the book in English are available.
 Two translations from the 19th century, now in public domain, are those by Kisari Mohan Ganguli and Manmatha Nath Dutt.
 The translations vary with each translator's interpretations.

 Clay Sanskrit Library has published a 15 volume set of the Mahabharata which includes a translation of Karna Parva by Adam Bowles.
 This translation is modern and uses an old manuscript of the Epic.